chtimi59/php-setup-pack/README.md

 - Will test smtp credentials by sending you an email

 #Usage
-From there normally you just open http://yoururl/setup and follow the instruction.
+You just open http://yoururl/setup and follow the instruction.

 At this end a *conf.php* file should be generated.